krubot/eip-20/README.md

 // }
 ```

 This will then require arguments for the deployment which will be discussed in the next section.
+On the other hand if you are instead just using the default `initialize` function note that the `initializer` modifier will mean it can only be run once from a constructor hence you won't be able to initials after the fact unless its from a proxy contract.
+This is a security mechanism to stop another EOA running this function.

 ## Compile and deploy